SmithWillSuffice/ohanga-pai/content/blog/19_europonzi.md

  ```
  NOTE: need to add this bit in the Questions section on inflation myths.
+ Will recycle a fair bit of the last section.
 ```

 It's always worth the time to spare to go back and read or listen to the OG MMT crowd.
-That [Fiscal Sustainability Conference in 2010](https://www.youtube.com/playlist?list=PLKvPLZsgEcXSbdqMUTc-4usIO-9f0xBlc) was a massively seismic proportions important event in world history.
+That [Fiscal Sustainability Conference in 2010](https://www.youtube.com/playlist?list=PLKvPLZsgEcXSbdqMUTc-4usIO-9f0xBlc) was a massively important event of seismic proportions in world history.
 Registered $0.1$ on the neoclassical tectonic plate seismograph.

 [Next chapter (TBD)](./)